 The sympathetic trunk and ascending cervical branch of the inferior thyroid artery lie posterior to the common carotid artery.
 Deep to these structures are the longus colli, longus capitis and scalenus anterior muscles, which are attached to the transverse processes of C4-6.
 Below C6, the artery is located between the scalenus anterior and longus colli muscles and anterior to the sympathetic trunk, vertebral vessels, inferior thyroid artery and subclavian artery.

 Occasionally, the common carotid artery bifurcates at a higher level near the hyoid bone.
 More rarely, it bifurcates lower than usual at the level of the larynx.
-In very rare cases, the common carotid artery does not bifurcate resulting in the absence of the external and internal carotid arteries.
+In very rare cases, the common carotid artery does not bifurcate, resulting in the absence of the external and internal carotid arteries.
 However, these may be replaced by arteries, which arise directly from the aorta.
 Apart from these two terminal branches, the common carotid artery usually gives off no other branches.
 However, it may occasionally give rise to superior thyroid, inferior thyroid, vertebral, occipital, ascending pharyngeal or superior laryngeal arteries.

-The external carotid artery arises at the level of the intervertebral disc between C3 and 4 and ascends slightly anteriorly before inclining posterolaterally.
+The external carotid artery arises at the level of the intervertebral disc, between C3 and 4, and ascends slightly anteriorly before inclining posterolaterally.
 In the carotid triangle, it is anteromedial to the internal carotid artery.
 The external carotid gives off eight main branches, which supply regions of the head and neck.

-The internal carotid artery runs from its origin at the carotid bifurcation to the anterior perforated substance where it bifurcates into the anterior and middle cerebral arteries at the Circle of Willis.
+The internal carotid artery runs from its origin at the carotid bifurcation to the anterior perforated substance, where it bifurcates into the anterior and middle cerebral arteries at the Circle of Willis.
 It supplies the forehead, nose, eyes and the ipsilateral cerebral hemisphere.

 The carotid sinus is a dilation of the base of the internal carotid artery, which is involved in relaying information about the arterial blood pressure to the hypothalamus.
 It is therefore referred to as a baroreceptor and is innervated by the carotid branch of the glossopharyngeal nerve.